redkyn/assigner/TUTORIAL.md

 Once you have created a base repo, you can make student repos from it by running `assigner assign hw1`.
 This step *only* creates the repositories; it does not add the students to them.
-You should open GitLab and verify that the student repos look correct.
+You should open GitLab and verify that the students' repo contents look correct.
 Each repository should be named something along the lines of `2017-FS-A-hw1-bob123`.

 By default, `assigner assign` copies only the `master` branch from the base repo.